MrMarsellus/dfcn-masternode-vps-inspector/README.md

 3. Start long-term logging with **Start inspection and logging**.
 4. Let the script run through at least one problematic cycle, ideally until a PoSe event, quorum issue, or service instability occurs.
 5. Use **Stop everything and generate report** to create the final Markdown and text summary.
+6. When prompted, open the generated report directly and then return to the main menu.

 ## Features